Underwatering Tradescantia: A Plant That Shows Wilt Dramatically

 - 1

-Water immediately.
-Tradescantia recovers turgor within 30–60 minutes of watering if the root system is intact.
+Water immediately and thoroughly.
+Tradescantia recovers turgor within 30 to 60 minutes of watering if the root system is otherwise intact and undamaged.

 - 2

-If the stems stay limp even after a thorough soak, check for damaged roots from earlier drought cycles — unpot and look for a root mass that's noticeably smaller or browner than the top growth would suggest.
+If the stems stay limp even after a thorough soak, check for damaged roots from earlier drought cycles by unpotting and looking for a root mass that's noticeably smaller or browner than the top growth would suggest.
 Healthy stem tips can be snipped and rooted fresh in water within days if the existing root system is too far gone to recover.

 - 3

-Recalibrate watering frequency — water when the surface is just dry rather than waiting for visible wilt, since by the time wilting is obvious the segments are already under real stress.
+Recalibrate watering frequency, watering when the surface is just dry rather than waiting for visible wilt, since by the time wilting is obvious the segments are already under real physiological stress.

 - 4